Christmas Travel Testing

 Covid-19 Secure measures around College

-To ensure the College can be Covid-19 Secure we will adhere to wearing face coverings in all indoor shared spaces and by staying 2 metres apart wherever possible.
+To ensure the College can be Covid-19 Secure we will adhere to wearing face coverings in all outdoor and indoor shared spaces and by staying 2 metres apart wherever possible.
 Members should practice good hygiene routines with hand sanitizer stations placed throughout College.
 Please follow the one way systems in place around College and comply with instructional signage.

 Anyone with concerns about Covid-19 secure breaches should report them to the Home Bursar firstname.lastname@example.org.